ChatSift/chatsift/packages/core/src/binary-encoding/README.md

 # binary-encoding

-Custom encoding we use for storing cache.
+Custom encoding we use for storing Discord data cache.